Aerotoxic Syndrome Legal Claims: Who May Be Eligible for Compensation

 If you work in aviation or travel frequently by air, you may have been exposed to contaminated cabin air.
 Learn which professions and travel patterns qualify for aerotoxic syndrome legal claims and compensation.

 Aerotoxic syndrome occurs when individuals are exposed to contaminated bleed air in aircraft cabins.
-This exposure can happen during specific fume events or through cumulative long-term exposure.
+This exposure can happen during specific aircraft fume events or through cumulative long-term exposure — our guide to recognizing symptoms after air travel explains what to watch for.

 Four primary groups face the highest risk: flight crew and pilots who breathe unfiltered cockpit air, cabin crew members with prolonged cabin exposure, frequent air travelers with repeated exposure, and ground maintenance staff who work directly with contaminated aircraft systems.